kumakyoo42/OmaLibJava/README.md

 Wenn running your application, you need to add `omalibjava.jar` to the classpath, for example with: `java -classpath .:omalibjava.jar MyApp`

-See the [description of api](/API.md) for details on how to use the library.
+See the [description of the api](/api/API.md) for details on how to use the library.

 ## Build